Electoral history of Woodrow Wilson: The Democratic National Convention

 The 1912 Democratic National Convention was one of the most protracted and contested in history.
 Wilson lost the first thirty ballots to House Speaker Champ Clark.
 Even though Clark secured a majority on the 9th Ballot, to be the party nominee, DNC rules at the time required at least two-thirds, so the voting continued.
 Wilson's chances steadily increased after he received the endorsement of William Jennings Bryant starting on the 10th Ballot.
 After initially trailing and almost giving up hope, Wilson finally prevailed on the 46th Ballot.

 General Election

 In the general election, Wilson faced two major opponents: incumbent Republican President William Howard Taft, and former Republican President Theodore Roosevelt, running on the "Bull Moose" Party ticket.
 Eugene V. Debs was the Socialist Party candidate and attracted far from token support.
-At the 1912 Republican National Convention Taft narrowly won re-nomination against Roosevelt, under whom he had served as Vice President.
+At the 1912 Republican National Convention Taft narrowly won re-nomination against Roosevelt, under whom he had served as Secretary of War.
 Roosevelt felt he had been cheated by party bosses and along with his supporters walked out of the convention.
 This split proved as expected, to be a major boost for Democrats in the general election.
 Wilson went on to become the first Democrat victor in a presidential election since 1892.